 3. Update or Reinstall Apple Music.

-If you are using an iOS device, then you need to check which operating system you are using and update or reinstall it to the iOS 17.
+If you are using an iOS device, then you need to check which operating system you are using and update or reinstall it to the latest version.
 The Crossfade feature on Apple Music won't work if it's iOS 16 or lower.

 4. Adjust Crossfade Settings.